 3. Releasing Anger Step 3: Seeing Reality as it is

 At some point on this path to release our anger at our parents, we will notice a subtle but profound internal shift: We start to see the reality as it is now, and our parents as they are now.
-The more we grieve and let go of our version of the idealised parents, and the more we can be open to the present.
+The more we grieve and let go of our version of the idealised parents, the more we can be open to the present.

 When you are at this juncture of your journey to release your anger at your parents, you begin to see your parents’ vulnerabilities, weaknesses, and humanness.
 This insight may bring about a temporary wave of sadness, as you must now fully acknowledge their limitations and their impact on you.
 However, this sadness and grief no longer feel threatening.
-This time, the sadness has a poignant but serene quality; you are grieving not just for yourself, but the impermanent and imperfect nature of humanity itself.
+This time, the sadness has a poignant but serene quality; you are grieving not just for yourself, but for the impermanent and imperfect nature of humanity itself.

 Once you have fully grieved and have learned to take care of your inner wounds, you are now able to relate to your parents as they are now with no unconscious agenda.
 You can stay open to the experience itself.
 When such a shift happens, you feel free.
 Like a heavyweight being lifted off your shoulders, you are no longer trapped by the unexplainable compulsion to alter the past or present reality.
-You can finally stop looking for, asking, and tirelessly seek the perfection that never existed.
+You can finally stop looking for, asking, and tirelessly seeking the perfection that never existed.

 Releasing Anger Step 4: Relating To Them With New Strength